pcarrasco23/FootlooseFinancialServices/README.md

 - Open the file FootlooseFSDocumentDBETL/app.config
 	- Change the app setting "DataDirectory" to your specific location of the "FootlooseFinancialServices\Data" folder with the MDF file.
 - From Visual Studio set the startup project to FootlooseFSDocumentDBETL and run the program.
-    - This will create the MongoDB database footloosefs and load it will data from the SQL MDF file
+    - This will create the MongoDB database footloosefs and load it with data from the SQL MDF file

 - To start the WCF service open a command window and enter "C:\Program Files\IIS Express\iisexpress" /path:C:\Users\Peter\Source\Repos\FootlooseFinancialServices\FootlooseFS.EnterpriseService /port:9096